One Bitcoin in a hot air balloon

 Conclusion

 On the whole, airdrops are not profitable in isolation, but in conjunction with other cryptocurrency investments, they may add up to something worthwhile.
-In addition to small potential financial gains that an airdrop offers, you may also gain early access to new platforms that use the token.
+In addition to the small potential financial gains that an airdrop offers, you may also gain early access to new platforms that use the token.

 It's impossible to predict the future value of any new coin or token, and most will be worth little or nothing.
 Airdrops are most worthwhile if you already have a web presence and are already spending your time investigating new altcoins.